Mazda's CX-5 is a mid-sized SUV with a loyal following. Jonathan Crouch checks out the improved version of this MK2 model to find out why.

 The second generation version of Mazda's CX-5 mid-sized SUV has been lightly improved.
 As before, it's a good compromise between a Nissan Qashai-style family Crossover and a Toyota RAV4-style SUV, offering good driving dynamics, efficient running costs and decent practicality.
 This may not be the first car you consider in this sector, but try one and you might just think it to be the best.

 The CX-5 has proved to be a crucial car for Mazda.
 Launched in 2012 relatively early on in the current craze for mid-sized SUV and Crossover models, it's since sold prodigiously.
 To the point where this model line now accounts for a quarter of all the Japanese brand's global sales.
 Over 1.5 million CX-5s have been sold worldwide, with 32,000 examples having found UK owners.
-Will those people continue to like this sharp-looking second generation version, now usefully revised?
+Will those people continue to like this sharper-looking second generation version, now usefully revised?
 It'll be interesting to see.
-The engine-ware has been lightly updated as part of the minor update we're looking at here, with improvements in efficiency and refinement.
-Plus there's better infotainment provision and this CX-5 is now better connected.
+There are extra drive modes, improved refinement, slight changes to the styling and revisions to the range structure.
 All of which this car will need to stay competitive in the face of crowded competition for sales of cars of this kind.
 Let's judge this Mazda on its merits.

 Let's cover what's different with the lightly revised CX-5 under consideration here.
-Mazda reckons that NVH (Noise, Vibration and Harshness) has been significantly improved on this enhanced CX-5.
-And all AWD variants now get an Off-road Traction Assist system.
-The base 2.0-litre 165PS SKYACTIV-G petrol version (offered with manual or auto transmission) still can't be had with AWD, but as part of the updates, this engine gains what Mazda calls 'steering vibration counter-measures' and now features a cylinder deactivation system.
-You can now have a petrol-powered CX-5 that does have AWD though - a freshly introduced 2.5-litre 194PS SKYACTIV-G powerplant at the top of the range, which only comes in 4x4 form.
-Most CX-5 folk though, still defiantly choose the brand's 2.2-litre SKYACTIV-D diesel unit, now uodated for RDE2 compliance.
+It introduces Mazda Intelligent Drive select (Mi-Drive), which enables the driver to select the most appropriate drive mode with one touch of a switch.
+Some model grades equipped with i-Activ AWD further benefit from an Off-Road Mode, which makes driving feel more natural on un-made and slippery surfaces.
+Mazda's next generation of Skyactiv-Vehicle Architecture has now been applied to this mid-sized SUV, further evolving the bodyshell, suspension and seats to enhance ride comfort and reduce fatigue.
+Mazda claims that road noise has also been greatly reduced, particularly when driving on rough surfaces such as gravel.
+The base 2.0-litre 165PS SKYACTIV-G petrol version (offered with manual or auto transmission) still can't be had with AWD, but this engine has recently gained what Mazda calls 'steering vibration counter-measures' and these days features a cylinder deactivation system.
+You can have a petrol-powered CX-5 that does have AWD though - a 2.5-litre 194PS SKYACTIV-G powerplant at the top of the range, which only comes in 4x4 form.
+Most CX-5 folk though, still defiantly choose the brand's 2.2-litre SKYACTIV-D diesel unit, now updated for RDE2 compliance.
 As before, this diesel engine is offered with either 150 or 184PS forms, can be specified with auto transmission and (in 184PS form) with AWD too.
 Like many new-era Mazda models, this one's a product of the company's 'Jinba-Ittai' 'car-and-driver-as-one' philosophy which aims to deliver more focused levels of levels of driver engagement and comfort.
-This time round, particular attention has been paid to reducing noise and vibration within the cabin.
-Plus a 15% improvement in torsional body rigidity, along with refinements to the steering, suspension and brakes, all contribute to an improvement in the handling precision that marked out the previous model.
-Further helping in this regard is a freshly introduced 'GVC' 'G-Vectoring Control' torque vectoring system that transfers traction to the wheel most needing it when you're going at speed through tight corners.
+Further helping in this regard is a 'GVC' 'G-Vectoring Control' torque vectoring system that transfers traction to the wheel most needing it when you're going at speed through tight corners.
 And off road prowess?
 Well, as with the systems employed by most of its rivals, this car has a set-up in which the torque is automatically split according to the terrain you're on, so it can direct 100% of drive to the front wheels in normal conditions, with up to 50% then directed to the rear wheels if slip is detected.

 The CX-5's unexpectedly imperious progress continues when it comes to cost of ownership and this is where the SKYACTIV technology really pays off.
 Let's get to the WLTP figures.
-The 2.2-litre 150PS diesel variant many will choose returns up to 49.6mpg in manual form (or 43.5mpg as an auto) and up to 151g/km (171g/km).
-For the 2.2 184PS diesel, the figures are 42.8mpg (39.8mpg) and 175g/km (186g/km).
-The 2.0-litre petrol model now manages up to 154g/km (33% BiK tax group) - or up to 164g/km in auto form (36%).
-The 2.5-litre 194PS SKYATIV-G petrol delivers 182g/km of CO2 (37% BiK tax group).
+The 2.2-litre 150PS diesel variant many will choose returns up to 50.4mpg on the combined cycle in manual form (or 46.3mpg as an auto) and up to 147g/km (160g/km).
+For the 2.2 184PS 2WD diesel, the figures are the same.
+For the 2.2 184PS AWD diesel, it's 44.8mpg for the manual (42.8mpg auto) and 165g/km (173g/km).
+The 2.0-litre petrol model now manages up to 42.2mpg and 152g/km (34% BiK tax group) - or up 38.7mpg and up to 164g/km in auto form (36%).
+The 2.5-litre 194PS SKYATIV-G petrol delivers up to 35.3mpg and up to 182g/km of CO2 (37% BiK tax group).
 Clever use of low compression ratios for the SKYACTIV-G petrol and SKYACTIV-D diesel engines means that ignition takes longer, ensuring a better mixture of air and fuel.
 This approach also enables the engines to run with less mechanical stress, which allows the use of lighter weight materials, in turn meaning that the finished vehicle will need less energy to move through the air.
 And no energy at all of course when it comes to a temporary stop, say at the lights or in traffic.
 At that point in this Mazda's case, an 'i-stop' engine stop/start system (the fastest-reacting set-up of its kind on the market) will cut in, reducing fuel consumption by up to 10% all on its own.
 As for peace of mind, well given the reliability of Mazda products, you'd have thought the company might have wanted to improve upon its usual three year/60,000 mile package and take on the Korean brands.
 Not so.
 That familiar standard warranty remains in place for this car.

 The CX-5 isn't one of those cars that jumps out at you on first acquaintance.
 But as with many Mazdas, its modesty hides a product packed with innovation.
 The result is excellent packaging, strong economy and emissions and driving dynamics that are amongst the best in this sector.
 Add in a high specification and competitive pricing and you've a compelling proposition, especially with the minor refinements made to this updated model.
 In summary, what we've got here is yet another example of Mazda going its own way, doing things differently.
 Which means?
 Well something quite simple really.
 If you're looking for a car of this kind, make sure you also try this one.